-The drama focused on the visit to Berwick of Queen Victoria to open the Royal Border Railway Bridge in 1850.
+The drama focused on the visit to Berwick-upon-Tweed of Queen Victoria to open the Royal Border Railway Bridge in 1850.

-Performances were staged to an audience of parents, friends and members of the public at the end of the summer school week and also during the town’s Heritage Open Days weekend in September.
+Performances were staged for an audience of parents, friends and members of the public at the end of the summer school week and also during the town’s Heritage Open Days weekend in September.